-Studying abroad is an exciting and transformative experience that offers countless personal and academic growth opportunities.
+Studying abroad is an exciting and transformative experience that offers countless opportunities for personal and academic growth.
 However, one of the challenges many international students face is integrating socially into a new culture and environment.
+Building meaningful connections can significantly enhance your experience and help you feel at home faster.

 Tips to Integrate Socially